-In addition to the one time Construction Emissions, "Operational Emissions" of the horse boarding and training facility are also considered and include ongoing emissions from the energy used to maintain and operate the facility, including vehicle trips associated with employee, horse owner visitation, workers, trainers, and students (hereinafter referred to as Operational Emissions).
+In addition to the one time Construction Emissions, "Operational Emissions" of the horse boarding and training facility are also considered and include: i) any reduction in the amount of carbon sequestered by existing vegetation that is removed as part of the project compared to a "no project" scenario (hereinafter referred to as Operational Sequestration Emissions); and ii) ongoing emissions from the energy used to maintain and operate the facility, including vehicle trips associated with employee, horse owner visitation, workers, trainers, and students (hereinafter referred to as Operational Emissions).
 Operational Emissions from the proposed facility would be the primary source of emissions over the long-term when compared to one time construction emissions.

-The applicant estimates approximately twenty weekly trips for the full time employees, six weekly trips for boarding horse owner visits, and 50 weekly trips for the horse trainer and students.
+The applicant estimates approximately 20 weekly trips for the full time employees, six weekly trips for boarding horse owner visits, and 10 daily trips for the horse trainer and students.
+The trip estimate initially counted a round trip as one trip, so the calculations have been modified to count a round trip as two trips.
 The applicant prepared a frequency normalized daily count for the mentioned weekly trips with the addition of monthly, quarterly, and annual trips associated with the delivery of feed supplies, hay, and farrier and veterinarian supplies and visits.
-The trip generation for all non-resident trips totaled approximately eleven daily trips.
+The trip generation for all non-resident trips totaled approximately fourteen daily trips.
 As explained in the Air Quality discussion of this initial study the Air District's 1999 CEQA Guidelines (p.24) states that projects that do not exceed a threshold of 2,000 vehicle trips per day will not impact air quality and do not require further study.
-The forecasted daily trips is approximately the number of trips generally associated with a single family residence and would be significantly below BAAQMD's recommended threshold of 2,000 vehicle trips per day.
+The forecasted daily trips is less than the number of trips generally associated with a single family residence and would be significantly below BAAQMD's recommended threshold of 2,000 vehicle trips per day.